The EUR ING Title

 - See the "Guide to The FEANI Register" for full information.

-- Contact your NMC to agree on the way how to send the application: by post, by e-mail or using the e-application tool (pilot for DE, IE, NL only) and to obtain full information about the application fee and procedure.
+- Contact your NMC to agree on the way how to send the application: by post or using the e-application tool, and to obtain full information about the application fee and procedure.

-- Download the Hardcopy Application Forms from this page and fill it in electronically.
+- a) Hardcopy Application: Download the application form from this page and fill it in electronically.
 The Application Form is available in English, French and German in MS Word 2000, MS Word 1997 and in Adobe PDF format.
 Click on one of the link to open the relevant form:

 EUR ING Application Form (latest update: 06/02/2014)

 EUR ING Formulaire de Candidature (dernière mise à jour: 06/02/2014)

 Additionally, please download/fill in this Professional Engineer Experience Section: .doc;.pdf .
 Put your name, signature and the date and add it to your application form with the other supporting documents.
 A brief overview CV (dated and signed) is also needed.